Geometric QCD II: The Confining Twistor String and Meson Spectrum: Introduction

-\begin{remark}{Equation solving vs.\ model building} The starting point of this work is not a proposed ``string model of QCD,'' but the planar MM loop equations, treated as the nonperturbative defining equations of large-$N_c$ Yang--Mills/QCD.
-The aim is constructive: to exhibit explicit variables and an explicit functional measure in which the loop equations admit a finite continuum solution and yield physical observables.
-The principal ingredients of the present construction are not adjustable assumptions.
-The rigid Hodge-dual minimal surface enters because strict additivity and an (anti)self-dual area derivative are algebraically required for compatibility with the loop hierarchy, while the Majorana determinant enters because its Pauli-principle sign structure enforces planar factorization. \end{remark} The major technical advance of this work is the twistorization of the reduced loop-space measure: starting from the quark-loop phase-space integral, we fix Diff$(S^1)$ by the Virasoro condition and perform a change of variables to holomorphic twistors that parametrize the rigid minimal-surface moduli.
-With the bulk fields reconstructed by analytic continuation from boundary data, this provides a direct, computable bridge from planar QCD amplitudes in $D=4$ to a confining analytic twistor-string representation.
+\begin{remark}{\textbf{Equation solving vs.\ model building.}} The starting point of this work is the planar MM loop equations, treated as defining equations of large-$N_c$ Yang--Mills theory.
+The goal is to identify variables and a functional measure in which these equations admit a finite continuum realization.
+The ingredients of the construction are constrained by this requirement.
+The Hodge-dual minimal surface appears because its area satisfies the loop equation, while the Majorana determinant satisfies planar factorization, reproducing planar graphs of QCD. \end{remark}

-The culminating result of this paper is the exact reduction of the meson spectroscopy problem to a one-dimensional functional integral over boundary twistor data $(\lambda(z), \mu(z), |z|=1)$.
-By analyzing the monodromies of the complexified effective action, we reveal that the discrete mass spectrum is deterministically governed by Catastrophe Theory.
-The path integral exactly localizes at critical resonance energies where the Lefschetz thimbles become degenerate.
-Because the integration variables are coupled holomorphic twistors, this degeneracy intrinsically possesses a corank of 2, mathematically upgrading generic semiclassical branch cuts into the exact simple poles of hadronic states.
-Planar QCD thus ceases to be a theory of stochastic quantum fluctuations; the extraction of the exact spectrum reduces to a deterministic, classical generalized eigenvalue problem.